tdaff/automation/docs/introduction.rst

 It is recommended that new users read the quickstart tutorial and refer to this documentation for details of all the available options.

+This is documentation for an OLD version.
+Please contact someone in the Woo Lab (http://titan.chem.uottawa.ca) for information about using this code for your research.